 Content used to model the user experience, such as a page hierarchy or site map does not need to be stored in slots and can be added directly to an edition.
-You can find out more details on the adding content to an edition page.
+See Adding content to an edition.

 Previewing contentLink copied!

 Within the planning view, there are several ways of previewing content:

 - displaying a visualization of an individual piece of content within a slot